Alizeded/PeriodWave/README.md

 ## TTS with PeriodWave
 - [ ] PeriodWave for F5-TTS (24 kHz, 100 bins)
+- [ ] PeriodWave-Turbo for F5-TTS (24 kHz, 100 bins)

 The era of Mel-spectrograms is returning with advancements in models like P-Flow, VoiceBox, E2-TTS, DiTTo-TTS, ARDiT-TTS, and MELLE.
 PeriodWave can enhance the audio quality of your TTS models, eliminating the need to rely on codec models.
 Mel-spectrogram with powerful generative models has the potential to surpass neural codec language models in performance.

+Currently, we are training PeriodWave using the Mel-spectrogram from F5-TTS.
+By using PeriodWave instead of Vocos, we can achieve a much higher quality waveform.
+Please wait just a little longer, as we will release the model after fine-tuning with adversarial training in May.

 ## Getting Started

 ### Pre-requisites